Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.05.13 (BR)
+- Mac OS: Fixed Governor Buttons?

 2023.05.12 (BR)
 - Fixed base setting auto colonize and auto bombard not being saved.
 - Governor panel: Fixed ugly html text on Mac.
 - If no flags, only show one black flag.
-- Set AI: Hybrid as default AI.
+- Set AI:Hybrid as default AI.

 2023.05.11 (BR)
 - Fixed the Spying Labels.